The objective of this drug is to produce a dilation in the pupil or a momentary paralysis, and it is used in ocular explorations.

-The solution used with a concentration of 0.5% produces dilatation of the pupil and the concentration of the solution at 1% produces paralysis of the accommodation.
+The solution used with a concentration of 0.5% produces dilatation of the pupil, and the attention of the solution at 1% has paralysis of the accommodation.

-The tropicamide is not a medicine of daily use, as if it is the artificial tears or the refreshing eye drops, this is a medicine that should only be recommended and administered by a doctor.
+The tropicamide is not a medicine of daily use; it is the artificial tears or the refreshing eye drops; this is a medicine that should only be recommended and administered by a doctor.

-- It should only be used in those circumstances where the pupil must be dilated, usually to perform eye examinations such as the fundus or in some eye surgeries.
+- It should only be used when the pupil must be dilated, usually to perform eye examinations such as the fundus or in some eye surgeries.

 - The application should be made 15 to 20 minutes before the intervention.

-- In the examinations where the refraction is carried out, the recommended dose is one drop of ophthalmic solution at 1% and another drop is added five minutes later.
+- In the examinations where the refraction is carried out, the recommended dose is one drop of ophthalmic solution at 1%, and another decline is added five minutes later.

-- The intervention of the specialist must be done in 20 or 30 minutes after giving the drops to the patient.
-If for any reason, the assessment lasts more than 30 minutes between the time of administration of the drops and the assessment made by the specialist, it is recommended to place an additional third drop.
+- The specialist’s intervention must be done in 20 or 30 minutes after giving the dots to the patient.
+If for any reason, the assessment lasts more than 30 minutes between the time of administration of the drops and the check made by the specialist, it is recommended to place an additional third drop.

-So you should be careful not to drive vehicles, until you recover your normal visual capacity.
+So it would help if you were careful not to drive vehicles until you recover your average visual capacity.

 When the recommended doses are applied, the adverse effects are only local.